Which Do You Prefer: Soft or Sharp? « Arthur Morris/BIRDS AS ART

 Interestingly(?)
 I was going to pick the Wigeon, but the blur has grown on me in the time it took to write this…

-• avatar Gayle Clement
+• Gayle Clement

 I prefer the sharp, Artie.
 I lover nature and have always admired your skill at creating sharp, clear images with beautiful light.